Gauravpadam/cybersec-bulletin/README.md

 #### For UNIX based operating systems(MAC OS, Ubuntu, Arch etc.)
  - Open your terminal and redirect into dist/ directory
- - From here, run the command `./run-web-app.sh` Again, Please be patient for the first instantiation, The process is a lot quicker henceforth
+ - From here, run the command `sudo sh ./run-web-app.sh` Again, Please be patient for the first instantiation, The process is a lot quicker henceforth

 ##### (A quick note: Please keep the terminals made by the executables open as long as you want to run the application, Since it is a local deployment)